-Federal law requires school personnel to release education records subject to a court order or a subpoena.61 Before releasing the records, school personnel must make a reasonable effort to notify the parent or eligible student of the order or subpoena.
-Minnesota law obligates school personnel to release data only under a court order, and not under a subpoena.62 Consequently, school personnel who receive a subpoena may insist upon a court order under Minnesota Statutes, section 13.03, subdivision 6, to compel discovery of the data.
+not require disclosure under a subpoena.80 Consequently, school personnel who receive a subpoena may insist upon a court order under Minnesota Statutes, section 13.03, subdivision 6, to compel discovery of the data.

 Parents cannot inspect the desk notes of teachers but can inspect the desk notes of other school personnel.
 Under FERPA, the desk notes of teachers, supervisors, administrators, and other education personnel are not classified as government data and are not accessible by a subject of that data.
-Under Minnesota law,63 which is significantly more restrictive than federal law, only teachers' desk notes64 are not government data, not accessible by the subject of the data, and not available for parents to inspect.
+Under Minnesota law,81 which is significantly more restrictive than federal law, only teachers' desk notes82 are not government data, not accessible by the subject of the data, and not available for parents to inspect.
 The result is that more data are accessible to parents because only teachers' desk notes are not classified as education data and not available to parents.
 Teachers must destroy their desk notes at the end of each school year if they do not want the notes to become educational data.

-State mandated reporting of education data without consent.
+State law requires school officials to report education data without consent in specific circumstances.

 Minnesota law contains several specific exceptions to the requirement that schools must have the consent of the parent or eligible student before releasing information from a student's records.
-Consistent with the federal law exceptions, school officials may be mandated to disclose information as a result of a health or safety emergency or when the disclosure is made to a school official with a legitimate educational interest.65 These exceptions require school officials to report student data on chemical abuse, students' health including immunizations, severe burns and injuries from firearms, missing and maltreated children, tuberculosis screening, and possession of unlawful firearms and dangerous weapons.
+Consistent with the federal law exceptions, school officials may be mandated to disclose information as a result of a health or safety emergency or when the disclosure is made to a school official with a legitimate educational interest.
+83 These exceptions require school officials to report student data on chemical abuse, students' health including immunizations, severe burns and injuries from firearms, missing and maltreated children, tuberculosis screening, and possession of unlawful firearms and dangerous weapons.

-• chemical abuse-a teacher must immediately notify the school's chemical abuse preassessment team if the teacher knows or has reason to believe that a student is using, possessing, or transferring alcohol or a controlled substance while on school
+- chemical abuse a teacher must immediately notify the school's chemical abuse preassessment team if the teacher knows or has reason to believe that a student is using, possessing, or transferring alcohol or a controlled substance while on school premises or involved in a school-related activity84 - child maltreatment a teacher, school administrator, coach, education paraprofessional, or school counselor immediately must report the maltreatment of a child to the local welfare agency, the local police department, or the county sheriff if that person knows or has reason to believe that the child is being neglected or physically or sexually abused85

-- 62 Minn.
+81 Minn.
 Stat. § 13.32, subd.
-3. - 63 Minn.
-Stat. § 13.32, subd.
 1, para. (a).

-64 Teachers may reveal desk notes only to a substitute teacher if the desk notes are to remain inaccessible and not education data.
+82 Teachers may reveal desk notes only to a substitute teacher if the desk notes are to remain inaccessible and not education data.